ibm-cloud-docs/text-to-speech/ssml-elements.md

 The `pitch` attribute modifies the baseline pitch for the text within the element.
 Accepted values are

--   A number followed by the `Hz` (Hertz) designation: The baseline pitch is transposed (up or down) to the specified value.
+-   _A number followed by the `Hz` (Hertz) designation:_ The baseline pitch is transposed (up or down) to the specified value.
+For example, `150Hz`.
--   A relative change value (in semitones): A number that causes an absolute shift from the current baseline.
-The number is preceded by `+` (an increase) or `-` (a decrease) and followed by `st` (semitones), for example, `+5st`.
+-   _A relative change value (in semitones):_ A number that causes an absolute shift from the current baseline.
+The number is preceded by `+` (an increase) or `-` (a decrease) and followed by `st` (semitones).
+For example, `+5st`.
--   A relative change in percent: A number that causes a relative shift from the current baseline.
-The number is preceded by `+` (an increase) or `-` (a decrease) and followed by `%` (percent sign), for example, `-10%`.
+-   _A relative change in percent:_ A number that causes a relative shift from the current baseline.
+The number is preceded by `+` (an increase) or `-` (a decrease) and followed by `%` (percent sign).
+For example, `-10%`.
--   One of the following six keywords, which modify the pitch to the corresponding predefined values:
+-   _A keyword:_ One of the following six keywords, which modify the pitch to the corresponding predefined values:
     -   `default` uses the service's default baseline pitch.
     -   `x-low` shifts the pitch baseline down by 12 semitones.
     -   `low` shifts the pitch baseline down by six semitones.
     -   `medium` produces the same behavior as `default`.
     -   `high` shifts the pitch baseline up by six semitones.
     -   `x-high` shifts the pitch baseline up by 12 semitones.

+    Make adjustments based on percentages and experiment with different values to determine what works best for you.
+When lowering the pitch, do not exceed a value of `-50%`.
+When raising the pitch, do not exceed a value of `+100%`, which doubles the baseline pitch and represents an absolute limit that is quite extreme.
+Whether lowering or raising the pitch, experiment with incremental changes before trying the extreme values.
+    {: tip}

     ```xml
     <speak version="1.0">